He who has a “why” to live, can bear almost any “how”.

 All of your moving-toward and moving-away values are constructed into a hierarchy of sorts that dictates the choices and decisions you will make on a daily basis.
-You therefore have on one side of the spectrum a hierarchy for your moving-toward values.
+You, therefore, have on one side of the spectrum a hierarchy for your moving-toward values.
 These are the things that bring you pleasure.
-And on the opposite end of the spectrum you have a hierarchy for your moving-away values.
+And on the opposite end of the spectrum, you have a hierarchy of your moving-away values.
 These are the things that bring you pain.
-Now of course you might not be consciously aware of this hierarchy of values, however it’s certainly there.
+Now, of course, you might not be consciously aware of this hierarchy of values, however, it’s certainly there.
 It’s evident in the decisions you make and the actions you take.

-In an ideal world there will be balance, and no conflicts.
-Also in an ideal world you will naturally gravitate and make decisions based on your moving-toward values.
+In an ideal world, there will be a balance and no conflicts.
+Also in an ideal world, you will naturally gravitate and make decisions based on your moving-toward values.
 This is in fact how people who are extremely happy and fulfilled live their lives.
 Their moving-toward values are so strong that all their choices and decisions run through this “pleasure-centered” value hierarchy.
-Yes, of course they also have a moving-away value hierarchy, however this pain-inducing hierarchy doesn’t have a significant influence on their daily choices and decisions.
+Yes, of course, they also have a moving-away value hierarchy, however, this pain-inducing hierarchy doesn’t have a significant influence on their daily choices and decisions.

 Two More Types of Values